npm package discovery and stats viewer.

 Required scope: document:direct-shares:read

+List all direct-shares accessible to you.
+Shares accessible to you include those of your own documents, as well as those of reshareable documents owned by other users to which you have write access.
 If you are only concerned with a specific document's shares, or a specific share, you can use the filter parameter to narrow down the result set.
-This does not circumvent the restriction of being able to only get shares of your own documents.
-If you attempt to retrieve shares of another user's document, the result set will be empty.
+If you attempt to retrieve shares which are not accessible to you the result set will be empty.

 Note, that at the moment we offer a naive pagination, and therefore interim mutations can lead to result inconsistencies (such as duplicates, missing entries).